從 3daysofdesign 與哥本哈根的日常街廓,尋找設計的本質

 -

-A recent trip to Copenhagen profoundly confirmed this for me.
-There, a sense of deep-seated, effortless ease is palpable everywhere.
+A recent trip to Copenhagen confirmed this for me.
+Everywhere in the city, you sense a calm that runs deep.

-This inner contentment is the perfect embodiment of "Make This Moment Matter."
+This kind of inner contentment is what "Make This Moment Matter" looks like in practice.
 The city itself is a permanent exhibition that never closes.
-The elements that best answer the question "what kind of design is worth keeping?" are found right here, embedded in these city blocks and surrounding spaces.
-Therefore, these inquiries into the essence of life do not dismantle when the festival ends; they are already hardwired into Copenhagen's DNA, playing out day after day.
+The things that best answer the question, what design is worth keeping?, are right here, embedded in these streets and the spaces around them.
+The inquiry into the essence of living does not dismantle when the festival ends.
+It has long been part of Copenhagen's makeup, unfolding quietly, every single day.

 © ChichiL / HCS